ahmaadtalal/ReallyGoodBurgers/README.md

 ---

 ## Overview
 Really Good Burgers is a modern web application simulating a restaurant ordering experience.
-Visitors can browse the menu, place orders (simulated), and enjoy a smooth, responsive UI across all devices.
+Visitors can browse the menu, place orders, and enjoy a smooth, responsive UI across all devices.

 ---